SPORTING GOODS

 Mini Inflator

-You can clip a mini bike pump or inflator onto your bottle cage or carry it around in your pocket.
+You can clip a mini bike pump or inflator onto your bottle cage or carry it in your pocket.
 If you’re a cyclist who needs to bring along an efficient pump but doesn’t want to add unnecessary weight, the Lezyne Carbon Drive Lite Mini Pump is the way to go.

 Park Tool GP-2 Pre-Glued Super Patch Puncture Repair Kits